Spanish–Algerian War (1775–1785): Aftermath

-The Bombardment of Algiers (1783)
+Bombardment of Algiers (1783)

 Barceló sailed from Cartagena on July 3 ahead of 5 ships of the line, 4 frigates and 68 small vessels, including gunboats and bomb vessels.
 The Algerines had no more than 2 demi-galleons of 5 guns each, a felucca of 6, two xebecs of 4 guns each, and 6 gunboats carrying 12 and 24-pounders to oppose them.
 On 29 July the Spanish fleet came in sight of the town and two days later Barceló formed his line of battle and made the necessary dispositions for the attack.
 The bomb-ketches and gunboats, supported by xebecs and other vessels, formed the vanguard, the whole being covered by the ships of line and frigates.

-The cannonade and bombardment commenced at 14:30, and continued without intermission till sunset.
+The cannonade and bombardment commenced at 14:30 and continued without intermission till sunset.
 The attack was renewed on the following, and on every succeeding day until the 9th, when it was resolved at a council of war, for sufficient reasons, to return immediately to Spain.
 In the course of these attacks 3732 mortar shells and 3833 rounds of shot were discharged by the Spaniards, and the Algerines returned 399 mortar shells and 11,284 rounds of shot.
 This vast expenditure of ammunition produced no corresponding effect on either side: the town was repeatedly set on fire, but the flames were soon subdued.

 Following the example of the Great Siege of Gibraltar, the garrison used red-hot balls, but they did not produce a similar effect.
 The Algerines made several bold sallies with their small vessels, but were constantly repulsed by the superiority of fire from the fleet.
 While the Dey had taken refuge at his citadel, the weight of the defense was sustained by an improvised militia composed mostly of teenagers.
 25 Algerine heavy guns purchased in Denmark had blown up during the battle due to their misuse or bad conditions.
 In addition, 562 buildings were destroyed or damaged by the bombardment, an insignificant figure given that Algiers consisted of 5,000 buildings and that the whole town was exposed to the Spanish fire.
 Otherwise, only one gunboat was lost by the defenders.
 The Spanish casualties were also minimum: 26 killed and 14 wounded.